martehvi/codepub-container-workshop/01-docker-compose/README.md

 Try running `docker compose up --build` this time (_adding the --build flag to ensure that we re-build our docker images_), can you now access the applications?
 Nice!
 Now you have successflly exposed the ports and mapped them to your host computer so you can reach them in your browser.

-Awesome!
-Now you have successfully set up our application using Docker Copmose.
+Now you have successfully set up your applications using Docker Copmose.
 As you can see in the Docker Desktop UI you have now containerized and orchestrated multiple containers together.